trezzuri/erpnext-docs/docs/en/accounts/purchase-invoice.md

 >
-> Note: From version-13 onwards we have introduced immutable ledger which changes the rules for cancellation of stock entries and posting backdated stock transactions in ERPNext.
+> Note: From version-13 onwards we have introduced immutable ledger which changes the rules for cancellation of stock entries and posting backdated stock transactions in SOMA.
 [Learn more here](/docs/en/accounts/articles/immutable-ledger-in-erpnext).
 >
 >
 >

-The **Update Stock** checkbox should be checked if you want ERPNext to automatically update your inventory.
+The **Update Stock** checkbox should be checked if you want SOMA to automatically update your inventory.
 Consequently, there will be no need for a Delivery Note.

 ### 3.8 Taxes and charges